-The collaboration of the stakeholders of the different services facilitates the adherence to the ultimate goal of zero injuries.
+A dashboard has been set up to facilitate the monitoring of OSH performance as well as the evolution of prevention activities.
+The collaboration of the stakeholders of the different services facilitates the adherence to the ultimate goal of zero injury by choice.
 This philosophy logically and naturally integrates into the corporation's sustainable development approach.